mrkkrp/zip/README.md

 ### Sources of file data

-The library gives you many options how to get file contents to compress and how to get extracted data.
-The following methods are supported:
+The following sources are supported:

 * *File name.* This is an efficient method to perform compression or decompression.
-You just specify where to get data or where to save it and the rest is handled by the library.
+You specify where to get data or where to save it and the rest is handled by the library.
 * *Conduit source or sink.*
 * *ByteString.* Use it only with small data.
 * *Copy file from another archive.* An efficient operation, file is copied